jeff4/bionotes.github.io/index.md

 ### Unit 8: Genomics I - Human Genome
 * <del>Lecture 18: Human Genome and Positional Cloning</del>
-* Finish watching supplemental videos (sections 16 and 18) on Sanger and Illumin Sequencing by Niall Lennon.
+* Finish watching supplemental videos (sections 16 and 18) on Sanger and Illumina Sequencing by Niall Lennon.
 * **Lecture 19: Secrets of the Human Genome**

 ### Unit 9: Genomics II - Observing and Perturbing the Genome to Probe Function